Nothing (Darkside album)

-Nothing is the third studio album by electronic music trio Darkside, released on February 28, 2025 via Matador Records.
+Nothing is the third studio album by the American electronic music trio Darkside, released on February 28, 2025 via Matador Records.
 It is their first album to feature Tlacael Esparza, who joined the band as the third member.

 Background

 Following the release of Spiral in 2021, Darkside recruited drummer Tlacael Esparza to become a full-time member.
 In 2022, Darkside began rehearsing material for Nothing in a Los Angeles storefront dubbed "The Spiral House".

 Critical reception

 On the review aggregate site Metacritic, Nothing has a rating of 75 out of 100 based on 7 reviews, indicating "generally favorable" reviews.